php-censor/php-censor/docs/en/configuring_project.md

 * `test` - The tests that should be run during the build.
 Plugins run during this phase will contribute to the success or failure of the build.

-* `deploy` - The deploy that should be run after the build.
-Plugins run during this phase will contribute to the success or failure of the build.

-* `complete` - Always called when the `test` phase completes, regardless of success or failure. **Note** that is you do any DB stuff here, you will need to add the DB credentials to this section as well, as it runs in a separate instance.
+Search order of the executable file by default: local -> global -> system -> binary_path.

+* `deploy` - The stage of  the project deployment.
+Runs after the stage of testing, if the tests were successful.
+In this stage deployment plugins should be called ([Shell](plugins/shell.md), [Deployer](plugins/deployer.md), [Mage](plugins/mage.md) и etc.).
+This stage is very similar to test.

+* `complete` - Build completion stage.
+Always executes after the deploy (or after the test, in case deploy is missing), regardless of whether the buid was successful or failed.
+In this stage it is possible to send notifications, to clear a database, etc.

-* `success` - Called upon success of the `test` phase.
+* `success` - Successful Build Stage.
+Called only when the build completed successfully.

-* `failure` - Called upon failure of the `test` phase.
+* `failure` - This stage is called only when the build failed.

-* `fixed` - Called upon success of the `test` phase if the previous build of the branch was a failure.
+* `fixed` - Build recovery stage.
+Called only when the build completed successfully after a failed previous build.

-* `broken` - Called upon failure of the `test` phase if the previous build of the branch was a success.
+* `broken` - Build failure stage.
+Called only when the build failed after a successful previous build .

 The `ignore` section is merely an array of paths that should be ignored in all tests (where possible).